 - Can be more challenging to insert if you have arthritis or limited dexterity

-If you’re living with pelvic prolapse, it’s very important to give your bladder some extra support when you run or exercise.
-A pessary is a simple, effective device you insert into your vagina to hold up out of your bladder.
+If you’re living with pelvic prolapse, it’s important to give your bladder some extra support when you exercise.
+A pessary is a simple device you insert into your vagina to hold up out of your bladder.